All Episodes

 It's unraveling.

-And I always said the truth will come out and it is coming out.
+And I always said, the truth will come out, and it is coming out.

-Uh terrible things that should not happen.
+Terrible things that should not happen.

 So the truth is coming out, but this has got nothing to do with my trial, which is proceeding on its own.

-I I think the moral equivalent in the United States that my audience would relate to is what we call judicial activism.
+I think the moral equivalent in the United States that my audience would relate to is what we call judicial activism.

-And and for example, we're supposed to have co equal branches of government, and there are originalists as we call them, or those that believe in in the the role of the judiciary not to legislate from the bench.
+And for example, we're supposed to have co-equal branches of government, and there are originalists, as we call them, or those that believe in the role of the judiciary not to legislate from the bench, and those that prefer to appoint what we call judicial activists, and those that feel that they have a right to legislate from the bench.

-And that has been happening both, you know, not only in in governments you have formed, but in governments that other prime ministers have formed.
+And that has been happening both, you know, not only in governments you have formed, but in governments that other prime ministers have formed.

 And basically what we're discussing now is whether the court can strike down basic laws.